How To Streamline Your Camping Gear

-If you’re somebody who likes going camping fairly often, either with your family or even as a solo adventurer, you’ll likely have reached a point where lugging all of your gear with you just feels a little bit like a chore.
+If you’re somebody who likes going camping fairly often, either with your family or even as a solo adventurer, you’ll likely have reached a point where lugging all your gear with you just feels like a chore.

-But how essential are those creature comforts you’re so used to bringing with you each time, and is there any way you could streamline everything to make your camping trips not only simpler, but more enjoyable too?
+But how essential are those creature comforts you’re so used to bringing with you each time?
+Is there any way you could streamline everything to make your camping trips not only simpler, but more enjoyable?

 Identify Essential Equipment

 The items that are truly essential to your camping trip are those that keep you sheltered, fed, safe, and a couple of tools.
 A good basic list is as follows:

 - Sleeping Bags